 When you create a new Asset Table Collection, Unity creates an Asset Table Collection asset and an Asset Table asset for each Locale, and a single Shared Table Data asset that the Asset Tables reference.
 The Shared Table Data asset stores all the key names and associated Id values, as well as Shared Metadata (metadata that all Asset Tables can access).

-Extensions are Editor only data that you can attach to a String Table.
-An Extension can contain additional data that you wish to associate with the String Tables, or it can add functionality such as an importer or exporter for a particular file format or service.
+Extensions are Editor only data that you can attach to a Table Collection.
+An Extension can contain additional data that you wish to associate with the collection, or it can add functionality such as an importer or exporter for a particular file format or service.

 By default, the Localization system does not pre-load an Asset Table and its contents.
 This means that the first time Unity requests an asset, the Localization system must load the table and then the requested asset.
 This happens asynchronously in the background; however, it means that the requested asset might not be immediately available.

 You can configure the Localization system to pre-load assets, so that they are immediately available upon request.
 To do this, navigate to the Asset Tables window, click the Table Properties button (above the Locale name) and enable Preload All Tables to preload all tables in this collection, or Preload Table to only preload the selected table.